kestra-io/data-engineering-zoomcamp/README.md

 ## ETL: Extract data and load it to Google Cloud

-So foar, you've explored how to run ETL locally using Postgres, we'll do the same on GCP.
+So far, you've explored how to run ETL locally using Postgres, we'll do the same on GCP.
 We'll load the same data to:
 1. Data lake using Google Cloud Storage (GCS)
 2. Data Warehouse using BigQuery.